 - But, you can post more often at widely different times if you’ve got an international audience.
 This’ll help you reach out to different segments of your audience (who live in a different time zone or log on to Facebook occasionally).

 - Always post high-quality content.
 Engage your audience with humor, inspiration and educational content.

-- You can be successful, even with a higher posting frequency, by providing variety.
+- You can be successful, even with a higher posting frequency, by providing great content variety.
 Mix your posting schedule and post types.